sarahjschultz/StatusCheck/README.md

-### StatusCheck README
+# StatusCheck

-#### About
+### About

-StatusCheck is a small project for the Litmus team.
-The idea is to provide an API which allows command-line updates via cURL, which will populate a list viewable in the browser.
+StatusCheck is a simple application reporting service.
+The idea is to provide an API which allows command-line updates via cURL, populating a single page application in the browser.

-This list will display the 'Status' of the theoretical LitmusApp, via state (UP/DOWN) and an associated message(i.e., 'We've been hacked!').
+This list will display the 'Status', via state (UP/DOWN) and an associated message(i.e., 'We've been hacked!').

 #### Dev Setup
 1. Clone this repo, locally:<p>
-`git clone git@github.com:sarahjschultz/Litmus_TakeHome.git`
+`git clone git@github.com:sarahjschultz/StatusCheck.git`
 2. Move to the StatusCheck directory:<p>
-`cd Litmus_TakeHome/StatusCheck/`
+`cd StatusCheck/StatusCheck/`
 3. Update your bundle:<p>
 `bundle install`
 4. Start your Rails server:<p>